top of page

 "Billows like a lucid dream.
 A hit so smooth and satisfying that the sea herself couldn't prevent the events that transpire.
 Lighter included...
 Although the brooding waters often warn-"

-Steven excitedly waves the twenty dollar bill that his mom gave him for lunch money and a souvenir.
+Steven excitedly waves the twenty dollar bill that his mom gave him to use for lunch money.

 The Shopkeep nods.
-She opens the glass case, swats away the dusty cobwebs and hands over the wondrous bubbler.
+She opens the glass case, swats away the dusty cobwebs, then hands the wondrous bubbler over to our heroes.
 Sold.
-Our three heroes pace away with their prize in hand, now heading for the bright green exit sign with eagerness in their eyes.
-Until, the Shopkeeper reveals one last anecdote of advice...
+With eagerness in their eyes, the three of them quickly pace away with their prize in hand, heading for the bright green exit sign to go pack some green of their own.
+Until, the Shopkeeper stops them to reveal one last anecdote of advice...

 "Remember.
-Many have their way with destiny but what is to happen when destiny has its way with you?"
-She asks before boiling over into a disturbing hysteria of laughter.
+Many have their way with destiny but what happens when destiny has its way with you?"
+She asks before boiling over into a hysteria of laughter.

 "Boys!"
 She calls out.

-Apollo, Steven, and Homer stop in their tracks.
+Apollo, Steven, and Homer once again stop in their tracks.

 "Don't forget your lighter."

-Our three heroes smuggle the bubbler back to their favorite smoke spot, Steven's garage attic.
+They smuggle the bubbler and lighter back to their favorite smoke spot, Steven's garage attic.
 An attic turned stoner clubhouse, aptly nicknamed, "The Fort."
-One by one they ascend a rickety ladder that's been hanging there since the seventies.
-They pull themselves onto a lush green shag carpet.
-The room is lit mostly by unconventional means, black lights, lava lamps, and Christmas lights strung across the slanted ceiling.
-Movie posters and psychedelic imagery decorate the walls.
-A crime surveillance computer is tucked in the corner across from a sprouting marijuana plant.
-Four chairs are grouped around an old coffee table, facing an old white box antenna television with multiple vintage gaming systems hooked up to it.
+One by one they ascend the same rickety ladder that's been hanging there since the seventies.
+They pull themselves onto a lush green shag carpet into a room lit mostly by unconventional means, black lights, lava lamps, and Christmas lights strung across the slanted ceiling.
+The walls are decorated with movie posters and psychedelic imagery.
+A crime surveillance computer is tucked in walled off section in the corner, across from a sprouting marijuana plant.
+At the center of the room are four chairs, all grouped around an old coffee table to face an old white box antenna television with multiple vintage gaming systems hooked up.

-Steven twists the dial until he lands on a cartoon channel.
-He scoots his gas mask bong aside and places the robust bubbler center of the table where there's the most sunlight.
-Steven opens a rusty Huey Lewis and the News lunch box and retrieves his secret stash from inside an empty Abbott & Costello cassette case, as well as a Pokèball themed grinder.
-He pours out the pre-ground contents of the grinder onto the rolling tray and hums to himself, "Gotta pack em' all.
+Steven twists the turn dial until he lands on a comedic channel.
+Not even paying attention to the TV, he scoots his gas mask bong aside and places the new robust bubbler at the center of the table where it shines in the sunlight.
+He opens a rusty Huey Lewis And The News lunch box to retrieve a secret stash hidden inside an Abbott & Costello cassette case.
+As well as a Pokèball themed grinder.
+He pours out the pre-ground contents from the grinder onto the rolling tray and hums to himself, "Gotta pack em' all.
 Pack the bong."

 {WHO'S THAT STRAIN?